brendanwallace/switchbackultimate.github.io/content/scrimmages.md

 and when these are happening: [https://groups.google.com/g/switchback-scrims/](https://groups.google.com/g/switchback-scrims/)

 Scrimmages are on hold since we are gearing up for the 2023 season.
-We hope to have some postseason scrimmages coming up this spring, stay posted!
+We hope to have some scrimmages coming up this spring, stay posted!